alexandre-lavoie/ctf-tools/README.md

 # CTF Tools
-List of tools and resources for CTFs.
+List of tools and resources for Pentesting and CTFs.

 ## Table of Content
 - [General Tools](#general-tools)